 Reese Blackwell — Portfolio Manager

 Reese graduated summa cum laude from Presbyterian College in 2009 with a major in business administration focused in accounting.
 After Presbyterian, Reese spent three years in Washington, DC working for Sphere Consulting, a public affairs consulting firm.
 At Sphere, Reese helped financial services clients navigate Dodd-Frank and other regulatory frameworks.
-He interned with Deutsche Bank in the summer after his first year at Darden.
+He interned with Deutsche Bank during the summer after his first year at Darden.

 Herman Schroeder — Portfolio Manager